JoshPatlingrao/Update-Files-Through-Python/README.md

 ### Skills Learned

 ### Tools Used
+- Python

 ## Steps

 ### Open the File

 The allow_list.txt is a file containing the list of valid IP addresses for the network.
-It’s name is temporarily saved in a global variable so it can be called anywhere in the code.
+It is temporarily saved in a global variable, 'import_file', so it can be called anywhere in the code.
 That variable will be called in this case so the text file can be opened so it’s contents can be read.
-This is done through ‘with’ as the script will be handling an external .txt file, the ‘open()’ facilitates the access to the allow_list.txt file, while ‘r’ is to indicate the intent to read the contents of the file.
+This is done through the ‘with’ statement as the script will be handling an external .txt file, the ‘open()’ facilitates the access to the allow_list.txt file, while ‘r’ is to indicate the intent to read the contents of the file.
 The ’as’ saves the contents of the file in the local variable called ‘file’.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/5127faa8-2fee-422a-809a-c115d6d46ae0">